Hamza14860/dbt_snowflake_dwh/README.md

 - Generic Tests like not_null and unique applied on both sources and models
 - Singular specific Test applied on stg_payments
 - Documentation for models, sources and their columns
+- Deployment environment setup
+- DBT job setup with different dbt commands to run on schedule

 Try running the following commands:
 - dbt run